 Personal Group Holdings PLC (LON:PGH) specialises in the provision of employee services, including engagement programmes provided to corporate clients for their employees use and insurance products sold directly to client employees.

 Insurance products include hospital cash plans, convalescence plans and death benefit, while employee engagement services focus more on salary sacrifice schemes, retail and leisure discounts and rewards, as well as other services like electronic payslips and app push notifications to help communicate with employees.

 Personal Group’s business is currently divided into four main segments:

-• An insurance business that currently provides most of the Group’s profits
+• An insurance business, which provides most of the group’s profits

 • Let’s Connect – a service that allows employees to buy home technology through payroll deduction and salary sacrifice

 • Software-as-a-service (SaaS) business – which includes Hapi, a benefits platform and app, enabling client employees to access their benefits

 • Innecto – a pay and reward consultancy that provides support to employers setting up pay and reward schemes for their staff.